-You can get wildlife distribution information - suitable for basic research - free of charge from our datasets on the National Biodiversity Network.
+You can get wildlife distribution information - suitable for basic research - free of charge from the National Biodiversity Network.
 You don't need to make a special request: thousands of species records are available to anyone with a free NBN registration.
 Click here to go to the NBN Atlas website.
-Please contact us directly (not via the NBN) if you need more detailed information than the available NBN datasets.

 Local Records Centres often get called by people wishing to help stranded or injured wild animals.
 In fact, we are not animal rescue organisations and can’t take in injured wildlife.